thacherhussain/build-my-mac/README.md

 ### Install nvm and node

-Before installing nvm make sure you have created a `.zshrc` or `.bashrc` file.
+Before installing nvm make sure you have created a `.zshrc` file.

 This article goes through [How to install Node.js and npm on macOS](https://www.newline.co/@Adele/how-to-install-nodejs-and-npm-on-macos--22782681)